ArafatRChowdhury/Jobcator/docs/implementation.md

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?

-This website uses Bristol Open Data to display the map using the "Map" button in home.html
+This website uses Bristol Open Data to display the map using the "Map" button in home.html.
+In addition, it uses Bristol Open Data to fetch data from the dataset used.
 ![Insert your component Diagram here](images/Component_Diagram_Jobcator_App.png)

 ## Bristol Open Data API